 A majority of girl students in India prefer to pursue a career in science, technology, engineering and mathematics (STEM) for a stable profession and satisfying remuneration.
-The study was conducted in December 2016 across 2,270 girls between the age group of 12 - 25 across six countries in Asia Pacific.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)